 Previous monitoring data from inclinometers BH1 and BH4, around the café have illustrated 'apparent' movement occurring within the slopes above the cafe area.
 This apparent movement has been attributed to inaccuracies in the data sets arising from the use of two different inclinometer probes (different calibration values) for separate monitoring events.
 Successive inclinometer data graphs have somewhat deviated from baseline readings giving the impression that ground movements have occurred.
-Inclinometer readings from BH3 do not illustrate this as a single probe was used to record all data.

-The results of inclinometer monitoring undertaken so far indicate the slopes above the Oasis Café are presently in a stable condition within the vicinity of the inclinometer instruments.
+Inclinometer readings from BH3 have not illustrated this as a single probe was used to record all data.
+Readings from BH3 of December 2009 had indicated 3mm of movement within the slopes at 3.0 metres depth, analysis of successive data sets has in fact shown this set of readings to be erroneous and that the perceived ground movements may not have occurred.
+Therefore the results of inclinometer monitoring undertaken so far indicate the slopes above the Oasis Café are presently in a stable condition within the vicinity of the inclinometer instruments.
 However, there is evidence of limited shallow ground movements (surface creep) within the slopes as shown in BH4.

-Due to the limited coverage of the site offered by the inclinometers at Oasis Cafe, there is the possibility of undetected ground movements occurring Instrumentation in The Holms area has been elsewhere in North Bay. recommended to be installed in order to provide information to identify shearing on potential failure surfaces at depth.
+Due to the limited coverage of the site offered by the inclinometers at Oasis Cafe, there is the possibility of undetected ground movements occurring elsewhere in North Bay.
+Recommendations for instrumentation to be installed around The Holms area have been made in order to provide information on identifying shearing on potential failure surfaces at depth.